-When renewable energy heats the air in your attic or conservatory you can now use a new smart Solar Heat Harvester system to harvest the free heat and reduce your heating costs and carbon footprint.
-The inexpensive system is 10 to 50 times more efficient than your current home heating system.
+When renewable energy heats the air in your attic or conservatory you can now use a new smart solar space heating system to harvest the free heat and reduce your heating costs and carbon footprint.
+The inexpensive system is 10 to 100 times more efficient than your current home heating system.

-This page gives details of the development from 2011 to 2015 of an innovative Attic Heat Harvester system.
+This page gives details of the development from 2011 to 2015 of an innovative Solar Space Heating system that uses hot attic air.

 4 Storey Scottish home